ArduPilot/ardupilot_wiki/copter/source/docs/precision-landing-with-irlock.rst

 Place the IR beacon on the ground and take-off to approximately 10m above the target.
 Switch the vehicle to LAND.
 If everything is working properly, the copter should move toward the IR beacon.
-A successful demo is shown below (using an older APM firmware).
+A successful demo is shown below (using an older firmware).

 .. tip::